This is an ad-free article.

 Amazon links to these products are affiliate links.
 If you purchase something after clicking on one of our links, Lead Safe Mama, LLC may receive a percentage of what you spend at no extra cost to you.

 Why is this a problem?

-My main concern is that children (and some adults) may interact with the dimple on the bottom of these bottles — whether out of curiosity, or as a “fidget.”
-If the sealing dots are fully exposed bare Lead (as with the example in the main picture on this post), that means that the owner/user is touching bare Lead.
+My main concern is that children (and some adults) may interact with the dimple on the bottom of these bottles — whether out of curiosity or as a “fidget.”
+If the sealing dots are fully exposed to bare Lead (as with the example in the main picture for this article), that means the owner/user is touching bare Lead.

 Is there any risk that the water inside the bottle can be contaminated by Lead?

 As always, please let me know if you have any questions.
 I will do my best to answer them personally as soon as I have a moment, but that may take a while given the significant increase in readership here on LeadSafeMama.com.
-Thank you for reading and for sharing our posts and article.
+Thank you for reading and sharing our articles.

 Owner — Lead Safe Mama, LLC